LunarEngineer/RunAThing/README.md

 If you're using the devcontainer, that should be true.

-The major configuration files for this project are:
+The major configuration files for this project (which are all dynamically generated) are:

 1. [`setup.cfg`](setup.cfg): Primary configuration - This file declares all package dependencies *and* testing dependencies.
 Note the defaults and their versions.
 These are updated such that you may simply pull updates from this file and they can be reasonably assumed they are the most secure and appropriate.
 2. [`pyproject.toml`](pyproject.toml): Secondary configuration - This file is used but shouldn't ever really need be updated.